 If your child knocks out a tooth during a game:

-- Pick it up by the crown, not the root
+- Hold it by the crown, avoiding contact with the root.

 - Rinse it gently (no scrubbing!)